interactis/muva-api-doc/README.md

 ### Description

-Get a list of all categories of an event.
+Get a list of all categories of a space.

 ### Headers